raspberrypilearning/share-scratch/en/step_1.md

 --- /print-only ---

 - Scratch provides the ability to comment on your own and other people's projects.
-If you are under 13 years old, or do not want to allow people to comment on your project, it is probably best to turn off commenting.
+If you are under 13 years old, or do not want to allow people to comment on your project, you should turn off commenting.

 ![comments-off.png](images/comments-off.png)

-- If you are happy and feel safe enough to allow people to write comments on your project, you can leave the first comment.
+- If you are happy and feel safe to allow people to write comments on your project, you can leave the first comment.

 --- no-print ---